Pressure and speed of sound in two-flavor color-superconducting quark matter at next-to-leading order: Two-loop Contribution to the Effective Potential Two-loop Contribution to the Effective Potential

 \section{\texorpdfstring{Two-loop Contribution to \\ the Effective Potential}{Two-loop Contribution to the Effective Potential}}

 In this Appendix, we comment on the calculation of the two-loop effective potential.
-By applying the approximations discussed in Sec.~\ref{sec:pertexp}, we obtain the following two-loop integral for the leading background-field dependent contribution on the right-hand side of Eq.~\eqref{eq:2loopdiagamsapprox}:\footnote{The first-term on the right-hand side of Eq.~\eqref{eq:2loopdiagamsapprox} is obtained by replacing $\mathcal{P}_\psi^\Delta$ with $\mathcal{P}_\psi^0$ in Eq.~\eqref{eq:loopintegappedfermion}.} \begin{widetext} \end{widetext} where we have substituted the propagators and the vertices and took the traces in the last step.
+By applying the approximations discussed in Sec.~\ref{sec:pertexp}, we obtain the following two-loop integral for the leading background-field dependent contribution on the right-hand side of Eq.~\eqref{eq:2loopdiagamsapprox}:\footnote{The first-term on the right-hand side of Eq.~\eqref{eq:2loopdiagamsapprox} is obtained by replacing $\mathcal{P}_\psi^\Delta$ with $\mathcal{P}_\psi^0$ in Eq.~\eqref{eq:loopintegappedfermion}.} \begin{widetext}

+\end{widetext} where we have substituted the propagators and the vertices and took the traces in the last step.
 Note that~$N_{\rm c}$ is the number of colors and $d_A = N_{\rm c}^2-1$.
 We exclusively consider~$N_{\rm c}=3$ in the present work.

 Although we are only interested in the computation of two-loop corrections to terms up to $\mathcal{O}(|\Delta|^2)$ in the effective potential, we cannot simply set~$\Delta = 0$ inside the integral on the right-hand side of Eq.~\eqref{eq:loopintegappedfermion} as the background field screens the BCS singularity at $|\vec{p}^{\,}| = \mu$.
 To resolve this, one may integrate the momenta about the Fermi surface as often done in QCD studies at high densities in the presence of a Cooper instability, see, e.g., Refs.~\cite{Son:1998uk,Schafer:1999jg,Pisarski:1999bf,Pisarski:1999tv,Braun:2021uua}.
 Either way, the Silver-Blaze symmetry of QCD is broken explicitly, see Refs.~\cite{Khan:2015puu,Braun:2020bhy} for a detailed discussion in this context.
 Here, we choose to leave the background field in the two-loop integral and rearrange the expression by completing squares and compute the integral over $Q$ analytically.
 The integral over~$Q$ is then essentially the well-known one-loop quark self-energy in the absence of a background field and requires the standard renormalization to remove an ultraviolet divergence.
-Finally, we perform the remaining background-field dependent integral over~$P$ numerically to obtain: \begin{widetext} \end{widetext}
+Finally, we perform the remaining background-field dependent integral over~$P$ numerically to obtain: \begin{widetext}